 Contraindications And Warnings

-Even the safest MAOI antidepressants have numerous contraindications and warnings.
+Even the safest MAOI medications have numerous contraindications and warnings.
 The biggest is the risk of suicidal thoughts.
-MAOIs carry black box warnings about the increased risk of suicidal thoughts in patients taking them, especially those under the age of 25.
+MAOIs carry a black box warning about the increased risk of suicidal thoughts in patients taking them, especially those under the age of 25.

-MAOI medications should not be stopped suddenly.
+Sometimes, knowing this information makes a patient stop the use of the medications.
+But, MAOI medications should not be stopped suddenly because antidepressant withdrawal symptoms would occur.
 How to get off antidepressants safely requires tapering off the drugs and being under medical supervision.
 Any changes during treatment should be discussed with a doctor.

 How To Treat MAOI Antidepressants Addiction